 Initially, I was worried that 老大 would find the activities too easy.
-Last year at the time of this review, she was doing 200-piece puzzles and 1st-grade math/Chinese.
+At the time of this review, she was doing 200-piece puzzles and 1st-grade math/Chinese.
 However, she showed interest in the activities as I was preparing them!
-She did the 2-piece puzzles and the 6-piece puzzles several times on her own.
+She did the 2-piece and 6-piece puzzles several times on her own.

 Chinese Montessori-inspired 3-part cards for Dragon Boat Festival

 Since my daughter loves puzzles, Montessori-style 3-part cards are always a big hit.
-One card is the “control”, and you use it for reference when putting together the matching card.
+One card is the “control.”
+You use it for reference when putting together the matching card.
 For words that were new to me, I wrote Pinyin on the back before laminating the cards.

 Color matching activity – Learn color names in Chinese

-Even though 老二 was only 20 months old when we used the printables last year, he was able to participate in a couple activities, including color matching drums.
+Even though 老二 was only 20 months old when we used the printables last year, he could participate in some activities, including color-matching drums.
 I don’t expect him to recognize the color names in Chinese.
 However, he can match the font color with the corresponding drums.

 Dragon Boat Festival-themed size sequencing activity

-Last year, I presented two different sized 粽子 pictures and taught my son how to compare big and small.
+Last year, I presented two different-sized 粽子 pictures and taught my son how to compare big and small.
 However, the printable comes with nine 粽子 cards by size that my daughter enjoyed sequencing.
-My daughter got jealous when she saw me teaching my son and repeated this activity several times, even though it’s a bit easy for her!
+My daughter got jealous when she saw me teaching my son and repeated this activity several times, even though it was too easy for her.

 Chinese math worksheets

-We weren’t able to use the math worksheets since addition is too easy for my daughter and too hard for my son.
-But I took a photo to show you how they look!
-In addition, to math symbols, Chinese characters are included for Chinese reading practice.
+We couldn’t use the math worksheets since addition is too easy for my daughter and too hard for my son.
+But I took a photo to show you how they look.
+In addition to math symbols, Chinese characters are included for Chinese reading practice.